Introduction to PaaS

 - Efficiency: PaaS has been efficiently managing application development phases in the cloud that includes testing, managing and updating apps at regular intervals within the same cloud server and providing a quality and efficient infrastructure.

 - Data Privacy: Data is a big risk and is kept private and stored in the server most of the time to maintain data privacy.

 - Integration: There are chances that data mismatch can happen while integrating data because data are stored both in local storage and cloud.
 So it is very difficult to differentiate them and the users felt difficulty while accessing the data whenever they want.

 PaaS has become one of the topmost performers in the Cloud-computing model located after IaaS that has tremendous speed, automate management and scaling of applications on platform that support continuous delivery and reduce infrastructure operating costs.

-This is a guide to What is PaaS?.
-Here we discuss what is PaaS? how does it work? along with the different features and services.
+This is a guide to What is PaaS?
+Here we discuss what is PaaS? how does it work? along with different features and services.
 You can also go through our other related articles to learn more –